 2. Upload a sound from your computer to your Personal Objects library: click the 'Upload media' button and select an audio file from a folder on your computer.

-When you add music or sounds to your Moov, please make sure you have the legal right to use that audio!
+When you add music or sounds to your project, please make sure you have the legal right to use that audio!

 3. Add sound using Moovly's mobile app.
 This Help question explains how you can use the app to record your voice or import other sounds from your smartphone or tablet to your Personal Library.

-4. Find sounds in the Storyblocks or Shutterstock libraries: Moovly offers you more than 100,000 royalty-free* sounds and music tracks in the Storyblocks library and even more in the Shutterstock library!
-You can find these in the library dropdown list:
+4. Find sounds in the Storyblocks library: Moovly offers you more than 100,000 royalty-free* sounds and music tracks in the Storyblocks library.
+Open the Extended Library View by clicking the expand icon:

-Once you have added a sound, you can change its timing, length or volume and even apply Fade in and out effects.
+Once you have added a sound, it will appear in the Timeline.
+You can change its timing, length or volume and even apply Fade in and out effects.
 See the "How to edit sounds" FAQ for more details.

 *Royalty-free means that the audio content is provided under a royalty-free basis.
 In other words, you don't have to pay the composer a fee to use the content in your projects.
 However, certain industries (broadcasts are one) are governed by copyright/performance rights organizations (PROs).
 If the music composers also registered their music with a PRO, then a royalty must be paid to the PRO by the company under a separate agreement.
 In short, our royalty-free license does not cancel out any PRO obligations.